Isangeles/flame/README.md

   The main goal is to create simple, flexible, extensible and completely modular game engine.
   Flame parses readable text files and creates game objects, this means that all game data is easy to modify and extend.

-  Easiest way to use Flame is to download some kind of graphical or textual interface, like [Mural](https://github.com/isangeles/mural)(GUI) or [Burn Shell](https://github.com/isangeles/burnsh)(CLI).
+  Easiest way to use Flame is to download some kind of graphical or textual interface(like [Mural](https://github.com/isangeles/mural)(GUI) or [Burn Shell](https://github.com/isangeles/burnsh)(CLI)) and create module or modify existing one(like [Arena](https://github.com/Isangeles/arena)).

   The project idea is based on [Senlin](https://github.com/isangeles/senlin) game engine.

   Flame modules are available for download [here](http://flame.isangeles.pl/mods).

-  Currently in a very early development stage.
+  Currently in a early development stage.

   ### List of games that use Flame:
   #### Arena ####

-  Description: simple demo game that presents engine and [Mural GUI](https://github.com/isangeles/mural) features.
+  Description: simple demo game with [Mural GUI](https://github.com/isangeles/mural) support.

   Download: [Linux](https://drive.google.com/open?id=1CAUiHdGq8sxrrNWkRwF1QSaNSVWLKDVg), [Windows](https://drive.google.com/open?id=1rR_k_39o-hqTywUZO628ggA3iN7ZBZTJ)